altomator/Image_Retrieval/README.md

 - `classif`: the treatment applied (CC: content classification, DF: face detection)
 - `source`: the source of the treatment (IBM Watson, Google Cloud Vision, OpenCV/dnn, Tensorflow/Inception-v3)
 - `CS`: the confidence score
+(See the XML schema for a detailled presentation of the data model.)

 ```xml
 <ill classif="CCibm CCgoogle" ... >